alexts8/BetterRecs/README.md

 an application whitelist.
 Please feel free to contact me with your email and I will add you to this whitelist, allowing you to log in with your own Spotify account.
-Otherwise, please use this dummy account - USERNAME: alextsiogas.fyp@gmail.com   PASSWORD: alexfyp2024 Please be aware that this account doesnt have a significatnt Spotify listening histore, and so the "Profile" page may not display much data.
+Otherwise, please use this dummy account - USERNAME: alextsiogas.fyp@gmail.com   PASSWORD: alexfyp2024 Please be aware that this account doesnt have a significatnt Spotify listening history, and so the "Profile" page may not display much data.

 Please also note that the application may face difficulties running in eduroam/public WIFI connections,